 “Somebody has to stand when other people are sitting.
 Somebody has to speak when other people are quiet.” – Bryan Stevenson

 With the goal to mend the economic and systematic gaps that plague the African American community today, a High Point woman, Temoura Jefferies took it upon herself to launch a new business with the mission to spread awareness of Black-owned businesses in the Triad.
 Juneteenth of 2020 was a very special day, as that was the day she launched her business – The Buy Black Guide.
 This platform is a way that business owners can amplify their voices while also remaining visible to their target audience.
 Within the guide is a directory of Black-owned businesses ranging from food, catering, clothing apparel, cleaning services as well as health and wellness.
-Uncle Cheesecake, Sidwills Café & Catering, Mayberry Ice Cream & Sandwich Shop, Gametime Sports Bar & Grill, Thick’ems Clothing Boutique, Jazzy Fashions Shoes & Apparel, 18th & Extra Boutique, WatchLadyJB, Blair’s Closet, Lady of Curves Boutique, and Sade Décor & Gifts are some of the few High Point Black-owned businesses that are listed in the guide along with more than 400 other businesses.
+Since their launch in 2020, they now have hundreds of Black-Owned Businesses listed from all over the nation.
+Uncle Cheesecake, Sidwills Café & Catering, Mayberry Ice Cream & Sandwich Shop, Gametime Sports Bar & Grill, Becky’s & Mary’s, Thick’ems Clothing Boutique, Jazzy Fashions Shoes & Apparel, 18th & Extra Boutique, WatchLadyJB, Blair’s Closet, Lady of Curves Boutique, and Sade Décor & Gifts are some of the few High Point Black-owned businesses that are listed in the guide.

 “Be Black, buy Black, think Black, and all else will take care of itself.” – Marcus Garvey